ialopezg/database/README.md

 ![Codecov](https://codecov.io/gh/ialopezg/db/branch/main/graph/badge.svg)

 This library provides a simple and flexible query builder for generating SQL queries.
-It supports multiple join types and includes support for `INNER`, `LEFT`, `RIGHT`, `CROSS`, and `NATURAL` joins, as well as condition types like `ON` and `USING`.
+It supports multiple join types and includes support for INNER, LEFT, RIGHT, CROSS, and NATURAL joins, as well as condition types like ON and USING.

 ## QueryBuilder

-A simple and flexible SQL query builder for constructing `SELECT`, `INSERT`, `UPDATE`, and `DELETE` queries.
+A simple and flexible SQL query builder for constructing SELECT, INSERT, UPDATE, and DELETE queries.
-It supports joins, conditions, sorting, limits, and offsets, allowing you to easily build and customize SQL queries in a clean and intuitive manner.
+It supports joins, conditions, sorting, limits, offsets, and grouping, allowing you to easily build and customize SQL queries in a clean and intuitive manner.

 ## 🚀 Features